-Employees Covered by the AWS Groupings Exhibits 23-1 through 23-4

-The Employer will maintain a list of employees interested in AWS and/or change in start time and add employees to the list as the form in Exhibit 23-6 is received.

-- (a) The Employer will periodically fill vacant and available AWS slots and consider requests for changes to start times from a consolidated list of interested employees consistent with the procedures in Exhibits 23-1 through 23-4 and subsection 6C below.
+- Employees Covered by the AWS Groupings Exhibits 23-1 through 23-4.
+The Employer will maintain a list of employees interested in AWS and/or change in start time and add employees to the list as the form in Exhibit 23-6 is received. - (a) The Employer will periodically fill vacant and available AWS slots and consider requests for changes to start times from a consolidated list of interested employees consistent with the procedures in Exhibits 23-1 through 23-4 and subsection 6C below.
 For positions covered in Exhibit 23-1, requests to fill a vacant and available AWS slot will be considered outside the semi-annual process.
 The decision of whether to grant the request will be based upon management's consideration of the criteria set forth in Exhibit 23-1, subsections 6 A-E. However, denial of requests that are made outside of the semi-annual period may not be grieved. - (b) Upon request, the Employer will provide a listing of available schedules to impacted Chapters. - (c) In the case of too many requests for a vacant and available AWS and/or start times, the tie will be broken first by IRS EOD, second by SCD and third by comparing the last four (4) digits of the tied employees' social security numbers.
 In odd numbered years, employees with the lowest number will receive the AWS.
-The opposite will hold true in even numbered years. - (d) Employees will be informed as soon as practicable, but not later than two (2) pay periods of consideration for a vacant and available AWS and/or change in start time, if their request is approved or disapproved.
+The opposite will hold true in even numbered years. - (d) Employees will be informed as soon as practicable, but not later than two (2) pay periods of consideration for a vacant and available AWS and/or change in start time if their request is approved or disapproved. - 2.
+All Other Employees ongoing basis consistent with subsection 6C below.
+Employees will be informed as soon as practicable, but no later than two (2) pay periods of receipt of the application form in Exhibit 23-6 for a vacant and available AWS and/or change in start time if their request is approved or disapproved.